LBNL-ETA/better-lbnl-os/CONTRIBUTING.md

 - Use Google-style docstrings
 - Include type hints
 - Provide examples in docstrings
-- Update API reference for new modules
+- Update the API reference for new or changed modules

 Example docstring:
 ```python